ASIC calls for closer engagement, but crypto industry says rules are unclear By Cointelegraph - Up News Info

 The Australia Securities and Investments Commission, or ASIC, is urging local blockchain and crypto firms to engage with regulators to help them foster innovation in the region.

-Speaking at the Australia Blockchain conference on Monday, April 19, senior advisor of strategic intelligence at ASIC, Jonathan Hatch, emphasized the regulator is trying to build trust and collaborate with the crypto economy.
+Speaking at the Australia Blockchain conference on Monday, Jonathan Hatch, senior advisor of strategic intelligence at the ASIC, emphasized the regulator is trying to build trust and collaborate with the crypto economy.

 Continue Reading on Coin Telegraph